scottbouzane/need-a-drink/README.md

 ## Project Description

 This app will be used to help users find breweries in the area.
 I will include at least 3 buttons to allow the user to search by name, by state, and by zip code.
-Each search will return 20 results per page that include the address, phone number, and website of each result.
+Each search will return 3 results per page that include the address, phone number, happy hours and image of each result.
 This is intended to make communication with the brewies easily accessible for the user.
 Additionally, search results will be deleted when a new input is added to the search bar.
 In order to allow the user to keep track of interesting brewies before a new search, post MVP I will add storage for a favorite/bookmark option.

 ## Wireframes